Search-Based Path Planning in Interactive Environments among Movable Obstacles: Conclusion and Future Work

 \subsection{Properties}

 Let RC-PAMO* (and MO-PAMO*) denote the version of PAMO* when using Alg.~\ref{PPwMO:alg:PAMO} to solve RC-PAMO problem (and MO-PAMO problem, respectively).
 The completeness and solution optimality of PAMO* are inherited from EMOA*~\cite{ren22emoa} and ERCA*~\cite{ren23erca}.
-In particular, RC-PAMO* (and MO-PAMO*) can be regarded as applying ERCA* (and EMOA*) onto the new state space $S$ with the new way of successor generation.
-EMOA* is guaranteed to be complete and able to find all cost-unique Pareto-optimal solutions for a given graph with vector edge cost~\cite{ren22emoa}.
-ERCA* is guaranteed to be complete and can find a min-cost solution subject to resource limits in a given graph where each edge incurs cost and resource consumption~\cite{ren23erca}.
-As a result, we have the following theorems. \begin{theorem} MO-PAMO* is complete and can find all cost-unique Pareto-optimal solutions for MO-PAMO. \end{theorem} \begin{theorem} RC-PAMO* is complete and can find an optimal solution for RC-PAMO. \end{theorem}
+In particular, RC-PAMO* (and MO-PAMO*) can be regarded as applying ERCA* (and EMOA*) onto the new state space $S$ with the new way of successor generation. \begin{theorem} MO-PAMO* is complete and can find all cost-unique Pareto-optimal solutions for MO-PAMO. \end{theorem} \begin{theorem} RC-PAMO* is complete and can find an optimal solution for RC-PAMO. \end{theorem}